▶️ LISTEN TO THIS ARTICLE

 Prompt engineering works when the model already knows what you need but isn't formatting or structuring it correctly.
 Style matching (write like our brand voice), output formatting (return valid JSON), task scoping (focus only on these three categories), and few-shot classification all respond well to prompt engineering alone.

-The practical threshold: if your accuracy plateaus below 85% after a well-structured prompt with clear role definition, specific guidelines, explicit format instructions, and 1-6 examples, the problem isn't the prompt.
-The 10-iteration rule is useful here: if ten focused rephrasing attempts don't resolve a specific failure mode, the issue is structural, not linguistic.
+The practical threshold: if your accuracy stalls well below your target after a well-structured prompt with clear role definition, specific guidelines, explicit format instructions, and a handful of examples, the problem isn't the prompt.
+If repeated rephrasing attempts don't resolve a specific failure mode, the issue is structural, not linguistic.

 Prompt engineering doesn't work when the model lacks domain knowledge (it can't cite your internal docs from a prompt), when you need deterministic behavior across thousands of edge cases (prompts are probabilistic), or when latency matters and your prompt has grown to thousands of tokens of instructions and examples.